 Getting a Refund on your Oyster Card

 When you leave London, you have the option to get a refund for your Oyster Card for any unused credit that is left on the card.
 You can also keep the card for a future visit as the credit never expires.
 If you had a Visitor Oyster card and may return to London, this might be a better option at the activation fee of £5 is non-refundable, so that money is lost.
-For a standard Oyster card, the £5 deposit is refundable, so you can get this money back if you wish.
+For a standard Oyster card, the £5 deposit is added to your card as credit a year after activation, so you should definitely hold onto it for a future trip to London.

 If there is less than £10 credit on your Oyster card, you can get this refunded at any Underground Tube station Oyster machine.
 Just follow the on-screen instructions.
 Note that 48 hours needs to have elapsed from the time you first used the Oyster card in order for you to be able to get your refund.
 If you get a refund from an Oyster card machine at a station, your card will also be canceled, meaning you will lose the £5 activation fee if you have a Visitor Oyster card.